If a laceration injury has set you back, we'll help you move forward

 - Fractured or broken bones

 In some of the most severe cases, surgery, skin grafts and even amputation may be needed.
 All of these can lead to a much longer rehabilitation period.
-For an individual affected, this can mean lost wages and additional costs.
-Deep lacerations can also lead to psychological trauma.
-In any of these circumstances, a person is entitled to claim.

-Who is liable in laceration claims?
+Who is liable for your injury?

 Who is liable in laceration claims depends on the context in which the accident occurred.
 But whatever the circumstance, liability can only be apportioned once negligence is proven.